hopsoft/hopsoft.github.io/_posts/2011-01-11-ruby-metaprogramming-idioms.markdown

   Example = Class.new do
     puts shared # => a shared variable

-    # set a reference to the eigenclass so we can define a class method
+    # set a reference to the eigenclass so we can later define a class method
     # while retaining access to the shared variable
     eigenclass = class << self
       # this is a scope gate without access to the shared variable
       self
     end

-    # demonstrate that the eigenclass is in fact a
-    # different object than the class definition
-    puts eigenclass.object_id # => 2150393080
-    puts object_id            # => 2150393100

     # use the eigenclass to define a class method
     # with access to the shared variable